mviereck/dockerfile-x11docker-xwayland/README.md

 # Options
  - Persistent home folder stored on host with   `--home`
- - Shared host folder with                      `--sharedir DIR`
+ - Shared host folder with                      `--share DIR`
  - Hardware acceleration with option            `--gpu`
  - Clipboard sharing with option                `--clipboard`
  - Sound support with option                    `--alsa`